 Nowadays, you can't spend five minutes in the grocery store without seeing labels for "organic" food.
 So, what is organic?
 Organic foods are produced by natural farms without any use of pesticides, synthetic fertilizers, sewage sludge, GMO, or ionizing radiation, and the animals that produce meat are not fed antibiotics or injected with growth hormones.

 I went to a local Safeway store to compare the prices of organic and conventional (or GMO) products.
 I bought only items that were not on sale, as sales change weekly, and I didn't use any rewards or club cards.
 I only purchased items at their regular price.
 I also wasn't looking at the cheaper prices; in fact, I wasn't looking at prices at all.
 I purchased the same types of items and measured them by the weight.

 I purchased ten organic items, and the total came to $38.32.
 As for the same ten conventionally-grown (or GMO) items, those totaled $31.38.
 That's just a $6.94 difference.
 Now you can decide for yourself if you are willing to pay a few dollars more for organic products.

-If you are choosing organic, I suggest you don't buy large amounts.
-Yes, you probably will be going to the grocery store more often than if you were purchasing conventionally-produced meats, but your meals will be fresh and natural.
+If you are choosing organic foods, I suggest you don't buy them large amounts.
+Yes, you probably will be going to the grocery store more often than if you were purchasing conventionally-produced produce, but your meals will be fresh and natural.